 Prins Karls Forland

-On the islands of Danskøya, Amsterdamøya and Ytre Norskøya, there are still visible remnants from the bustling activity during the 17th century whaling period.
-Two of the most courageous attempts to reach the North Pole started on Danskøya.
-Swedish balloonist Andrée made an attempt with a hydrogen balloon and American journalist Wellman started out with an airship.
-The site is still littered with interesting remnants from these expeditions.
+Two of the most courageous attempts to reach the North Pole started on the island of Danskøya.
+Swedish balloonist Andrée made an attempt with a hydrogen balloon and American journalist Wellman started with an airship.
+There are still interesting remnants from these expeditions left on this site.

 North Spitsbergen and Hinlopen

-North of Spitsbergen, you may meet the pack ice edge.
+North of Spitsbergen you might meet the edge of the pack ice.
 Not many ships venture here and you can marvel at the silence and grandeur of this icy landscape.
 Chances of meeting polar bears increase as you sail along the ice floes.
-If the ice allows, you may enter Hinlopen Strait.
-Here is Alkefjellet, a sheer, basaltic cliff, which is the home to some 200 000 Brünnich’s guillemots.

 Reach Longyearbyen early in the morning and begin your journey home.

-Seven nights on board the ship; one night at hotel in Longyearbyen; all meals throughout the trip; an experienced Expedition Leader and knowledgeable Guides; an extensive lecture program; all shore excursions and activities by Zodiac; a detailed log book.
+Seven nights on board the ship; one night at hotel in Longyearbyen; all meals; coffee, tea and cookies; an experienced Expedition Leader and knowledgeable guides; guiding ashore and talks on board; all excursions and activities; comprehensive information material before the expedition; an illustrated post-expedition log.

-Connecting flights to/from Longyearbyen; travel and cancellation insurance; passport and visa expenses; the customary gratuity to the ship's crew; excess baggage charges; personal expenses such as bar and shop charges.
+Flights to/from Longyearbyen; mandatory travel and cancellation insurance; passport and visa expenses; the customary gratuity to the ship's crew; excess baggage charges; personal expenses such as beverages and shop charges; fuel surcharge may apply.